© Copyright 2010-17 The Midnight Cry All rights reserved

 When Brother David Mamalis first became acquainted with William Branham in 1961, the pair began a close relationship that prospered until Brother Branham was called home to be with the Lord Jesus in December of 1965.

 After 1965, Brother Mamalis began to collect seven inch tape and other recordings of his departed friend's sermons from wherever and from whomever he could obtain them.
 His sources included many unrestricted private recordings made by individuals and organizations across the United States, some of which proved to be the only recordings made of particular sermons.
 As his collection grew to number in the hundreds, he realized that others wished to listen to Brother Branham’s sermons and so began to copy and distribute the recordings from his home in Phoenix, Arizona to whoever wished to hear them.

-As time passed, Brother Mamalis became aware that if Brother Branham’s sermons fell under the control of any organization or group, this would be detrimental to the interests of those who valued the sermon materials.
+As time passed, Brother Mamalis became aware that if Brother Branham’s sermons fell under the control of any organization or group, this would be detrimental to the interests of those who valued unfettered access to the sermon materials.
 During this period, he was employed as a Professor by the Arizona State University and held a Masters Degree in Librarianship.
 This qualification necessarily required that he be well versed in copyright law, but notwithstanding, he undertook additional formal studies and became expert in copyright law in order to take measures that would help ensure with certainty that the Message could never legitimately fall into the control of private individuals or organizations.

 With the above in mind, he devised an index and classification system in 1969 to facilitate the research and study of the Message sermons and to provide linkage to other supporting materials.
 This included the following protocols,

 Under this system by way of example, the opening paragraph of the sermon entitled "Questions and Answers" preached on May 27, 1962, is referenced as follows: Vol.62:34:1.

 After completing this task, he then sought to register copyright for the system he had developed.